craicic/grove/DEPLOYMENT.md

 >server.ssl.certificate-private-key=/etc/letsencrypt/live/example.com/privkey.pem
 >```
 >
->Of course the app must read those folders so make sure it has the permission. `chmod 777`
+>Of course the app must read those folders so make sure it has the permission.

 ### Set up the firewall